 Today’s readings may be found here.

-You can listen to this homily being delivered here.
+Listen to this homily here.

 This world is divided.
 We know this.
 We see it every day in the news.
 Look at the political situation right now in Washington.
 There is also war, persecution, inhuman atrocities that go on in this world every day.
 This world is divided.